-Asserting self-leadership puts you in a position to increase your influence with others because you are operating from a place of integrity, a knowingness about yourself.
-When we know how to meet our needs and enjoy the feelings accompanying those met needs, we are incentivized to regularly meet those needs.
-And, we can readily identify feelings that surface when needs go unmet.
-Knowing this empowers us to regularly assert meeting our needs because we like how we feel.
+Asserting self-leadership positions us to increase our influence with others because we operate from a place of integrity, a knowingness about ourselves.
+This comes from learning how to meet your needs consistently.
+Knowing how to meet our needs and enjoy the feelings accompanying those met needs, like being affectionate, engaged, confident, grateful, and refreshed, incentivizes us to regularly meet those needs.
+And we can readily identify feelings like fear, annoyance, sadness, confusion, anger, and anxiousness that surface when needs go unmet.
+Knowing this empowers us to regularly assert meeting our needs because we like and trust how we feel.